-A baseline risk assessment for ecological receptors at the Landfills 2/3 AOC was conducted during the RI.
+A baseline risk assessment for ecological receptors at the Landfill 7 AOC was conducted during the RI.
 The environmental evaluation modeled risks to raccoons, shrews, and American woodcocks from exposures to surface soil, surface water, and sediment.
+Ingestion of contaminated media was the only exposure route considered by the ecological evaluation.